BhumikaTechlabs/RN-Calci/README.md

-App release for Android is available in this repository
+App .apk for Android is available in this repository